r-hub/blog/content/post/2020-03-05-user-preferences/index.md

 ### Providing a ready-to-use dataset in a non-CRAN package

-If your package depends on the use of a huge dataset, the same for all users, that is by definition too huge for CRAN, you can use [a setup like the one presented by Brooke Anderson and Dirk Eddelbuettel in which the data is packaged up in a separate package not on CRAN](https://journal.r-project.org/archive/2017/RJ-2017-026/index.html), that the user will install therefore saving the data on disk somewhere where you can find it easily.
+If your package depends on the use of a huge dataset, the same for all users, that is by definition too huge for CRAN, you can use [a setup like the one presented by Brooke Anderson and Dirk Eddelbuettel in which the data is packaged up in a separate package not on CRAN](https://journal.r-project.org/archive/2017/RJ-2017-026/index.html), that the user will install therefore saving the data on disk somewhere where you can find it easily.[^4]

 ## Conclusion